Large Language Models for Combinatorial Optimization of Design Structure Matrix: Methodology

 \section{Methodology}

-In this section, we present our proposed LLM-based approach in detail and apply it to solve DSM element sequencing problems, aiming to reduce backward dependencies and enhance system modularity in engineering workflows.
-Overall, the approach is designed to harness the generative and reasoning capabilities of LLMs, combining them with domain-specific contextual knowledge and a formal evaluation mechanism to iteratively guide solution optimization.
+In this section, we present our proposed LLM-based approach in detail and apply it to DSM sequencing, which aims to reduce backward dependencies and enhance system modularity in engineering workflows.
+Overall, the approach is designed to harness the generative and reasoning capabilities of LLMs, combining them with domain-specific contextual knowledge and a formal evaluation mechanism to iteratively drive the search toward high-quality solutions.

-The process begins with the initialization of a solution that is randomly sampled from the total solution space.
+The process begins with the initialization of a valid solution (a complete ordering of all nodes in the DSM) that is randomly sampled from the total solution space.
 Each solution is then evaluated using a predefined evaluator that quantifies its quality based on specific criteria.
 Guided by this evaluation, the approach iteratively updates the solution base by leveraging the in-context learning capabilities of LLMs.
-Prompts are crafted using both the network’s mathematical representation and contextual domain knowledge in natural language descriptions, along with meta-instructions and selected historical solutions.
+Prompts of each round are crafted using both the network’s mathematical representation and contextual domain knowledge in natural language descriptions, along with meta-instructions and selected historical solutions.
+In practice, the DSM data used in this process are constructed from documented system architectures and task dependencies, which can be extracted from prior studies, design specifications, or expert elicitation.
 In each iteration, the LLM generates a new candidate solution, which is then validated and evaluated.
-The solution, along with its evaluation results, is appended to the solution base.
-Once the termination condition is met, the approach outputs the best-performing solution as the final result.
-An overview of the proposed approach is shown in Figure 2.
+Each validated solution and its corresponding score are recorded in the solution base for use in subsequent iterations.
+Upon meeting the termination condition, the highest-scoring solution in the solution base is returned as the final output.
+The overall workflow is illustrated in Figure 2.